ejh243/BrainFANS/documentation/docs/Developer-information/Code-review/Code-examples.md

     return result
 ```

 The above is obviously an egregious use of comments.
 Python is readable enough that none of the above comments are particularly required.
-However, hopefully you can see that explaining *what* really does not help the reader.
+However, hopefully you can see that explaining "*what*" really does not help the reader.

 Sometimes, explaining *what* the code does feel like a necessity.
 In such cases we refer back to our stance on [complex code](#complexity).
 If the code is complex enough that *what*-based comments are required, then the code would likely benefit from being refactored.